What are essential oils?

 Essential oil uses and benefits

 Throughout history, essential oils were included in spiritual, religious and meditative practices.
 They were also used for aromatherapy, cosmetics, personal care and food preparation.
 Today, manufacturers rely on essential oils to scent their perfumes and lotions.
 There are hundreds of essential oils, each with unique benefits and uses.
-Many people use oils to scent their homes, freshen their laundry, flavor their food and drinks or to enhance their DIY cosmetics and cleaners.
-Clinical trials are also being done to study whether essential oils can help calm everyday stress, promote restful sleep, etc., though more trials are needed.
+Many people use oils to scent their homes, freshen their laundry, flavour their food and drinks or to enhance their DIY cosmetics and cleaners.

 In our more sustainable, environmentally conscious society, essential oils make a compelling case as a green alternative to many of the standard cosmetics and cleaners.
 Essential oil-infused products are naturally derived without harsh, synthetic chemicals, making them an eco-friendly solution you can feel safe using on your skin, around your family and in your home.